Sometime in the next two years the cell doors will shut for good on the place that has held some of Canada's most notorious criminals.

 Accounts like those led Alex Edmison, an academic historian of KP, to write about "the harm these monsters did while in office," referring to prison administrators and guards.

-If such stories conjure up memories of Charles Dickens novels, know that the great English writer visited KP during this period — though he inexplicably wrote in his book American Notes, "There is an admirable gaol here, well and wisely governed, and excellently regulated in every respect."
+If such stories conjure up memories of Charles Dickens novels, know that the great English writer visited KP during this period — though he inexplicably wrote in his book American Notes, "There is an admirable goal here, well and wisely governed, and excellently regulated in every respect."

 Beauche, Breen and Brown may be little remembered, but other KP inmates over the years have a larger place in Canada’s historical record.